pilotmoon/PopClip-Extensions/README.md

 The extension source files are published under the MIT License (see LICENSE).

+## Credits

+Documentation and extensions were created by Nick Moore except where stated.
+Contributor credits are are shown in the readme file of each individual extension.

 ## Disclaimer

 These instructions are desiged to help a technically competent person to create their own PopClip extension.
 Please note that user-created extensions are not an officially supported part of PopClip.
 You need to be comfortable with creating and editing plist files, scripts, and so on.